Weak sterling boosts FTSE 100 after BoE keeps rates unchanged | Business

 "Underperformance of commodity-related stocks over the last few years versus tech, and the relative importance of banks in the UK versus U.S. have been the two things weighing FTSE down," said Edmund Shing, chief investment officer at BNP Paribas Wealth Management.
 "Now is the time for commodities and banks to finally shine with a more value oriented environment."

-The domestically focussed mid-cap index advanced 1.6%, led by positive earnings from engineering firm IMI and food ingredients maker Tate & Lyle.
-Britain's second largest supermarket grocer, Sainsbury's , fell 3.0% to the bottom of the blue-chip index, as uncertainty around supply chains outweighed a 23% rise in first-half profit.
+The domestically focussed mid-cap index advanced 1.6% to record its best session in over three months, led by positive earnings from engineering firm IMI and electrical retailer Currys.
+Britain's second largest supermarket grocer, Sainsbury's , fell 2.4% to the bottom of the blue-chip index, as uncertainty around supply chains outweighed a 23% rise in first-half profit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)